 For the past few years, "self-host everything" has been having a moment.
-Meta's TOS scares, LastPass breaches, Notion pricing climbs — every incident nudges another cohort into a weekend of Docker Compose files and subdomain juggling.
+Meta's TOS scares, the LastPass breach, Notion pricing climbs, the 1Password ownership change in 2023.
+Every incident nudges another cohort into a weekend of Docker Compose files and subdomain juggling.
 If you're reading this, you're probably somewhere on that gradient yourself.

 Model A: "I want the bill to stop."
-You looked at the Notion/Slack/Dropbox line on your credit card and did the math: $240 a year, $420 a year, $1,200 a year.
-Twelve services later, you're burning through $3,000+ annually on subscriptions for things that, physically, could all run on a $15/month VPS.
+You looked at the Notion plus Slack plus Dropbox plus 1Password plus ChatGPT Plus line on your card and did the math: $240/year here, $420 there, $1,200 there.
+Twelve services later you're at $3,000+ a year on subscriptions for things that, physically, could all run on a $15/month Hetzner box.

 Model B: "I want my data out of there."
-You work in healthcare, law, journalism, or you live in a jurisdiction where data residency matters.
-The question isn't cost — it's custody.
+Healthcare, law, journalism, jurisdictions where data residency matters.
+The question isn't cost.
+It's custody.

-These two models produce different decisions.
-The Model A person should probably self-host for their consumer-facing personal data (photos, files, notes, RSS) and keep paying for their team's productivity suite, because the hours per month to run a self-hosted Slack for a five-person team exceed what Slack Pro costs them.
+These produce different decisions.
+The Model A person should self-host their consumer-facing personal data (photos, files, notes, RSS) and keep paying for the team productivity suite — running Mattermost for a five-person team takes more hours per month than Slack Pro costs them.
 The Model B person should do the opposite: self-host the crown jewels (docs, email, chat) and not sweat the photo library.

 The real costs nobody talks about

 Hosting hardware.
-A 4 GB / 2 vCPU VPS runs you $5–10/month at Hetzner, $12–25/month at DigitalOcean or Linode.
-That's enough to run Nextcloud + one or two light services.
-If you want to run Immich with ML tagging, a Plausible instance, and a Matrix server, you're now at $20–40/month for a bigger box.
+A 4 GB / 2 vCPU VPS runs you $5–10/month at Hetzner, $12–25 at DigitalOcean or Linode.
+That's enough for Nextcloud and one or two light services.
+Add Immich with ML tagging, a Plausible instance, and a Matrix server, and you're at $20–40 for a bigger box.
 Plus 2 TB of object storage for backups (another $5–10).
 Call it $25–50/month all in for a serious personal setup.
+Real money.
+Probably less than you're paying SaaS now, but not free.

 Backups.
 This is where 90% of self-hosters silently fail.
-The cost isn't the tool (Restic, Borg, Duplicati are all free) — it's the testing.
-You need to actually restore from a backup at least twice a year or you don't have backups, you have a feelings file.
+The cost isn't the tool — Restic, Borg, Kopia are all free.
+The cost is testing.
+You need to actually restore from a backup at least twice a year or you don't have backups.
+You have a feelings file.
 Budget four hours a year here.
-One of those hours will involve crying.
+One of those hours will involve cursing.

 Time.
 This is the big one.
 Initial install of a mature project (Nextcloud, Jellyfin) on a fresh VPS: 1–3 hours if things go well, 5–10 if you hit a wall.
-Monthly maintenance (updates, monitoring alerts, fixing what broke): 1–3 hours per service.
+Monthly maintenance — updates, alerts, fixing what broke — runs 1–3 hours per service.
 Backup rehearsal: 1–2 hours a year.
-A catastrophic recovery (VPS dies, disk corrupts, upgrade destroys config): 4–8 hours, once every 18–36 months.
+Catastrophic recovery (VPS dies, disk corrupts, an upgrade destroys config): 4–8 hours, once every 18–36 months.

 Who self-hosting is genuinely great for

-• You already have a home server or homelab.
-The marginal cost of adding one more container is near zero.
+• You already have a homelab.
+The marginal cost of one more container is near zero.
 You have the skills.

-• You own a small agency or studio and bill for your time.
-Self-hosting internal tooling saves real money at the scale of 5–15 seats, where per-user SaaS pricing stings worst.
+• You run a small agency or studio and bill for your time.
+Self-hosting internal tooling saves real money at 5–15 seats, where per-user SaaS pricing stings worst.

 • You're in a data-sensitive profession.
 Legal, medical, journalism.
-Self-hosting isn't a preference, it's a compliance requirement — and the budget reflects that.
+Self-hosting isn't a preference, it's compliance, and the budget reflects that.

 • You enjoy running services.
 This is the honest one.
 If the weekend of tinkering is the point, go.